Distribution of rational points on toric varieties: All the heights: Introduction

 This paper is organized as follow.
 Section \ref{sect:2} gives the basic definitions regarding toric varieties and their associated height functions.
 Section \ref{sect:3} contains the analytic properties of the height zeta function.
 Section \ref{sect:4} has the proof of the main theorem.

 \

-We wish to thank Jordan Ellenberg, Emmanual Peyre, Sho Tanimoto, Yuri Tschinkel, and Akshay Venkatesh for useful communications.
+This work owes a great deal of intellectual debt to Emmanuel Peyre and Yuri Tschinkel.
+We thank them both for useful conversations and for their willingness to share their insights.
+We also wish to thank Tim Browning, Jordan Ellenberg, Sho Tanimoto, and Akshay Venkatesh, and the anonymous referee for useful communications and comments.
 The second author is partially supported by a Collaboration Grant from the Simons Foundation.